SairajMN/daily-logger/daily-task.md

       - how blockchain works.
 - what is smart contract
 - worked on my E-co web application (using react, node.js, MySQL12)

+05/05/2025

+- Transactions
+    - what is transaction
+    - how transaction are made?
+- worked on my E-co web application (updated the css and added some new desing too every page)   here is my git hub profile https://github.com/SairajMN